Dothan, Alabama: Airport

-Ground transportation

-Highway and bus
+Roadways

 U.S. Routes 84, 231, and 431 run through Dothan along various parts of Ross Clark Circle (AL-210), the bypass encircling the city.
 U.S. 84 runs along the northern part of the bypass from west to east, leading east 55 mi to Bainbridge, Georgia and west 30 mi to Enterprise.
 U.S. 231 runs along the western part of the bypass from south to north, leading northwest 56 mi to Troy and south 83 mi to Panama City, Florida.
 U.S. 431 begins its path northward at the southern end of Ross Clark Circle, and runs along the eastern part of the bypass, leading north 51 mi to Eufaula.
 Other highways that run through Dothan include Alabama State Routes 52 and 53.
+Dothan is currently the only city in Alabama's top ten largest that does not have Interstate access, with the closest Interstate being Interstate 10 that runs 32 miles to the south.

+Transit

-Passenger trains no longer operate through Dothan, but Greyhound Bus Lines maintains a station in town.
+Although passenger trains no longer operate through Dothan, the 1907 Dothan station still stands.
+Greyhound Bus Lines maintains a station in town.
 Dothan does not have regularly scheduled public transportation, but offers dial-a-ride service through its nonprofit Wiregrass Transit Authority.

 Religion

 The largest Christian denomination in Dothan is the Southern Baptist church.
 There are also Anglican, Churches of Christ, Methodist, Presbyterian, Lutheran, AME, Freewill Baptist, Episcopal, United Pentecostal, Assemblies of God, Seventh-day Adventist and various Evangelical churches serving Dothan's Protestant community.

-Saint Michael's Orthodox Church is an Antiochian Orthodox Church, serving the orthodox community in Dothan and the Wiregrass.
+Saint Michael's Orthodox Church is an Antiochian Orthodox Church, serving the Orthodox community in Dothan and the Wiregrass.

 St. Columba Catholic Church serves Dothan's Roman Catholics.
 Dothan hosts a Reform Judaism synagogue, Temple Emanu-El, which became nationally famous in 2008 when the congregation offered Jewish families as much as $50,000 to relocate to Dothan to build up the community.
-The city is also home to two mosques, two Wards of The Church of Jesus Christ of Latter-Day Saints, a Kingdom Hall of Jehovah's Witnesses.
+The city is also home to two mosques, two wards of The Church of Jesus Christ of Latter-Day Saints, and a Kingdom Hall of Jehovah's Witnesses.